edgedb/easy-edgedb/chapter15/index.md

 - Wake up refreshed in the coffin after the sun goes down, get ready to leave by 8 pm to find people to terrorize
 - Feel free because the night has just begun, start moving away from the safety of the coffins to find victims.
 May use a horse-driven carriage at 25 kph to do so.
-- Around 1 or 2 pm, start to feel nervous.
+- Around 1 or 2 am, start to feel nervous.
 The sun will be up in about 5 hours.
 Is there enough time to get home?

 So the part between 8 pm and 1 am is when the vampire is free to move away, and at 25 kph we get an activity radius of about 100 km around a coffin.
 At that distance, even the bravest vampire will start running back towards home by 2 am.